 Holiday Bombshell cover.

 I love red velvet and Christmas lights are basically in my blood at this point, so everything about this set is essential Catherine Morland, LOL.
 Marilee did a wonderful job for me.
-Every set is better than the next, and I am grateful for her inspired work.
+Every set is even better than the last, and I am grateful for her inspired work.

 Check out the latest regular issue of Bombshell Magazine to see me in a cool film noir-themed set photographed by Marilee Caruso.
 I’m even on one of the covers!
 Fabulous Rockwell DeVil once again did my hair and makeup, and my wardrobe for the shoot included vintage jewelry, a 1940s robe by Trashy Diva, a basque by Bettie Page lingerie from Playful Promises, stockings by What Katie Did, and shoes by Remix.